kompa3/socket.mq/README.md

 Socket.mq resembles [socket.io](http://socket.io) in many ways.
 Socket.io can be  replaced by socket.mq with a little effort.
 Major differences include:
 * Socket.io is fixed to JavaScript language
 * Socket.io has the ability to downgrade from WebSocket to HTTP polling if WebSocket transport fails
+* Socket.mq behaves more deterministically in particular concerning transport times
-* Socket.mq client-side library is installed separately (as a bower package) whereas in socket.io the backend and client-side libraries are bundled together
+* Socket.mq client-side library is installed separately (as a bower package) whereas in socket.io bundles together the backend and client-side libraries

 ### ZeroMQ
 * ZeroMQ has a more feature-rich functionality and API